 The Kambo frog - phyllomedusa bicolor - has no natural predators and consequently, no fear.

-Kambo is an incredible ally, a healer and doctor, a teacher, and a guide as we hunt our way through life’s jungles.
+Kambo is an incredible ally; a healer and doctor, a teacher, and a guide on the hunt through life’s jungles.

 What is Kambo?

 Kambo is the secretion from the giant monkey tree frog, the phyllomedusa bicolor.